abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_setup/py_setup_in_fedora/py_setup_in_fedora.rst

 Configuring and Installing
 ----------------------------

 Now we have installed all the required dependencies, let's install OpenCV.
 Installation has to be configured with CMake.
-It specifies which modules are to be installed, installation path, which additional libraries to be used, whether documentation and examples to be compiled etc. Below command is the normally used for configuration (executed from ``build`` folder).
+It specifies which modules are to be installed, installation path, which additional libraries to be used, whether documentation and examples to be compiled etc. Below command is normally used for configuration (executed from ``build`` folder).

     .. code-block:: bash